 - Spring business meeting and recognition of new members April/May in connection with the Kentucky Extension Homemakers Association Annual Meeting. - Summer business meeting and informal gathering often in July/August but scheduled according to dates recommended by individual(s) hosting the activity.
 The summer meeting is usually hosted by one or more Guild members at or near their homes.
 The Guild usually has an auction of crafts and other items made/brought by members.
-This is the only moneymaking project in support of Guild activities. - National Master Farm Homemaker Guild annual meeting hosted by one of the four organized states.
+This is the only money-making project in support of Guild activities. - National Master Farm Homemaker Guild annual meeting hosted by one of the four organized states.
 It is often held in the fall, but the date is determined by the host state.
-Kentucky hosted in 2017.
+Kentucky hosted in 2017 and is set to host September 14-16, 2022.